mcantelon/drupal-sopa-blackout/README.txt

 Your site will work normally until January 18, but on January 18 you will only be able to access URLs starting with "user" and "admin" without seeing the SOPA blackout page.
+After January 18 your site will be back to normal.

 Developed for/tested with Drupal 6.